I was looking at noroads expeditions, they have a 10 day sea kayak trip. Has anyone done this. www.noroads.com.au

 http://www.lonelyplanet.com/travelblogs/1330/140751/The+Dragons+of+Komodo+and+Rinca?destId=356594 about 8 years ago

 Why on earth do you answer everything with one unintelligble word.
 If you can't answer questions with a constructive comment.
-Perhaps it might be better to refrain from answering questions until you can do so in a format that forum users can understand what on earth you're trying to convey. almost 8 years ago
+Perhaps it might be better to refrain from answering questions until you can do so in a format that forum users can understand what on earth you're trying to convey. about 8 years ago